FTBTeam/FTB-Echoes/README.md

 * `icon` - the resource location for an icon image; may be omitted if `item` is specified
 * `command` - a json object describing a command to run on behalf of the player; see [Command Entries](#command-entries) below
   * This is exclusive with the `item` field.
+* `max_claims` - an optional integer; if present, this limits the number of times this entry can be purchased, on a per-team basis
+* `max_stage` - an optional stage number which limits the _maximum_ stage that a player can reach and still see this entry
+  * This can be used to hide earlier entries when the player has progressed beyond a certain stage, perhaps to replace that entry with a better or cheaper version
+  * The value is a numeric index into the `stages` list of an echo definition, indexed from 0

 ### Completion Rewards

 Completion rewards define a set of rewards granted to a player when they complete a stage.
-This includes one or more of an item (or items), some experience, some currency, or a command to be run on behalf of the player (e.g. grant them a game stage)
+This includes one or more of an item (or items), some experience, some currency, or a command to be run on behalf of the player or player's team (e.g. grant them a game stage)

 All fields below are optional, but at least one of `item`, `experience`, `currency` or `command` must be specified.